shuddho-sharaf/daydream/README.md

 Check out the [releases](https://github.com/shuddho-sharaf/Daydream/releases) page to download the latest release.
 The program was compiled with the GNU G++ compiler and currently, it won't run on your machine if your machine is not running on **Windows**.

 ## Contribute
-Well, I think I need to work more on this thing and so I'm not leaving the source code just yet.
-But you are welcome to open an issue and inform me about "The Issues" in this program.
+The source code is available, you are free to contribute.

 ## Don't thank me!
 I already mentioned the major contributors.
 So, thank them, not me.